EhanW/AdversarialTraining/README.md

 ### Settings
 Models: a pre-trained target model and a proxy model.

+Knowledge distillation temperature: 5.

-Loss function: the cross entropy loss between the proxy model logits and groud truth labels; the KL-Divergence loss between the proxy model logits and the target model logtis;
+Loss function: the cross entropy loss between the proxy model logits and groud truth labels; the KL-Divergence loss between the distilled proxy model logits and the distilled target model logtis;
 a hyper-parameter lambda to balance the above two losses.

 Attack: PGD with epsilon 8/255, alpha 2/255, steps 10 and random start.